CloudLearningSolution/MicrosoftTechnicalEssentialsWorkshop/Starter/IntroductionProgramming_vB/Mod1/README.txt

 Module 1:

-(Recommended) Explore the lab: Think like a computer
+Explore the lab: Think like a computer
-Important: NO HANDS ON LAB